nervousnet/nervousnet-axons/README.md

 # Nervousnet Axons
 Axons let you visualise and manipulate your phones sensor data using the [nervousnet Android](https://github.com/nervousnet/nervousnet-android) or [iOS](https://github.com/nervousnet/nervousnet-iOS) apps.
 You can get Axons from the __nervousnet Space__ accessible within the apps.
-Axons are not standalone applications and only run within the nervousnet Android or iOS app.
+Axons are not standalone applications and only run within the nervousnet Android or iOS app, giving developers easy access to sensor data but also to a future computational infrastructure.

 ## How to Make an Axon